BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: METHODOLOGY

-\textbullet\ NetVLAD \cite{arandjelovic2016netvlad}: As a representative of aggregation technology, it's a trainable variant of VLAD, softly allocating local features to a set of learned clusters, defined as
+\textbullet\ NetVLAD \cite{arandjelovic2016netvlad}: As a representative of aggregation algorithm, it is a trainable variant of VLAD, softly allocating local features to a set of learned clusters, defined as

-where $S$ represents the number of cluster centers, and
+where $R$ represents the number of cluster centers, and

-where $w_s$, $b_s$ and $c_s$ are sets of trainable parameters for each cluster, $N=H \times W$ represents the total number of features.
+where $x_i$ represents the $i^{th}$ descriptor, $c_r$ represents the $r^{th}$ cluster center, $w_r$ and $b_r$ are sets of trainable parameters for each cluster, $N=H \times W$ represents the total number of features.
+Refer to \cite{arandjelovic2016netvlad} for more details.

 \textbullet\ GeM \cite{radenovic2018fine}: This method implements a parametric generalized-mean mechanism, which can assign a shared parameter per feature map.
-Owing to the differentiable nature of the pooling operation, the parameters can be learned as part of the back-propagation.
-GeM is defined as
+Owing to the differentiable nature of pooling operation, the parameters can be learned as part of the back-propagation.
+The global feature is defined the same as \Cref{Eq.1}, but the local feature is denoted as

-where $k \in \{1, \dots, K\}$, $p$ represents the learnable parameter.
+where $p$ represents the learnable parameter.

-\textbullet\ Conv-AP \cite{ali2022gsv}: This is a fully convolutional feature aggregation technique, which performs channel-wise pooling on the feature maps followed by spatial-wise adaptive pooling, making the architecture convolutional and the output dimensionality configurable.
+\textbullet\ Conv-AP \cite{ali2022gsv}: This is a fully convolutional feature aggregation technique, which implements channel-wise pooling on feature maps, coupled with spatial-wise adaptive pooling, allowing for significant configurability in output dimensionality.
 Conv-AP is defined as